Three Eagle Trail

 Two sections of the trail follow the route of the former Chicago and Northwestern Railroad.
 This railway line connecting Three Lakes and Eagle River ran from Michigan’s upper peninsula to the Eland railroad junction in Shawano County.
 The trail follows the old rail corridor for 3 miles north from Three Lakes and 1.5 miles south to Eagle River.

-Some straight sections of the path follow an old line of the Chicago and Northwestern Railroad.
+Some sections of the path follow an old Chicago and Northwestern Railroad line.

 There is no admission fee to use the Three Eagle Trail.
 Non-motorized vehicles and horseback riding are not permitted on the path.
 Trail-goers should stay on the main route and not divert to Tara Lila’s paths, except to hike.
 Bicyclists should yield to pedestrians and obey all posted rules.